snowdriftcoop/snowdrift/README.md

 # [Snowdrift.coop]

-Snowdrift is the software that runs the website Snowdrift.coop.
+This is the software that runs the [Snowdrift.coop] website.

-**Snowdrift.coop is a non-profit, cooperative platform for funding public goods, specifically Free/Libre/Open (FLO) works.**

-Rivalrous physical goods and restricted proprietary works use pay-for-access business models that don't work for public goods.
-We can only get strong public goods with a critical mass of public support.
-Snowdrift.coop builds that support via a many-to-many matching pledge: Each patron of a FLO project agrees to donate a little for every patron who donates with them.

-For the basic ideas, see our [introduction].

-Snowdrift uses the **[Haskell]** programming language **[Yesod web framework]**.
-We stick to exclusively FLO resources and tools in all our work.
+* [Issues]
+* [Roadmap]
+* [What is Snowdrift?]

 ## Code repositories

-If you're reading this on GitHub, know that this is a mirror for the main code repository which we have (alongside accessory repos) in a GitLab CE instance running at [git.snowdrift.coop].
-For convenience, we will accept pull-requests from GitHub, but we encourage regular contributors to sign up at the main repository.
+The main repository for Snowdrift is https://git.snowdrift.coop/sd/snowdrift.
+We are mirrored on GitHub, but you are encouraged to open issues and merge requests at the main location!

 ## Contributing